 \section{Introduction}

 Entanglement \cite{PhysRev.47.777, Naturwissenschaften.23, RevModPhys.81.865} is not only a fundamental feature of quantum many-body systems with no classical counterpart, but also serves as a critical resource for various quantum technologies, such as quantum computation, quantum communication, and quantum metrology \cite{NielsenChuang2000, PhysRevLett.70.1895, PhysRevLett.76.722, RevModPhys.91.025001}.
-As a result, its out-of-equilibrium dynamical behavior in both continuous-time Hamiltonian evolution of conventional condensed matter models and discrete-time evolution of quantum circuit models have attracted more and more interest.
-The study of entanglement dynamics has led to the discovery of novel entanglement phase transitions (EPTs) \cite{osterloh_scaling_2002, PhysRevX.13.021007}, characterized by singular changes in the rate of entanglement growth rate or other entanglement properties of steady states.
-Prominent examples include the many-body localization (MBL) phase transition between a localized phase with logarithmic entanglement growth and a thermalizing phase with algebraic entanglement growth \cite{anderson1958absence, RevModPhys.91.021001, basko_metalinsulator_2006, PhysRevB.75.155111, PhysRevB.82.174411, PhysRevLett.110.260601, PhysRevLett.111.127201, nandkishore2015many}, as well as the measurement induced phase transition (MIPT) modeled by circuits of random unitary gates interleaved with single-site projective measurements \cite{PhysRevB.99.224307, PhysRevX.9.031009, PhysRevB.100.134306, PhysRevB.98.205136, PhysRevLett.128.010603, PhysRevB.101.104302, PhysRevLett.132.110403, y5r3-tv78, PhysRevLett.127.140601, PhysRevResearch.2.013022, PhysRevB.106.214316, PhysRevB.101.104301, 10.21468/SciPostPhys.14.5.138}.
-But more intriguingly, measurement alone has the ability to drive a system into different entanglement phases \cite{PhysRevX.11.011030,PhysRevB.102.094204}.
-The circuit schematics for the three dynamics are shown in Fig.~\ref{fig:fig0}.
+As a result, its out-of-equilibrium dynamical behavior in both continuous-time Hamiltonian evolution of conventional condensed matter models and discrete-time evolution of quantum circuit models has attracted increasing interest.
+The study of entanglement dynamics has led to the discovery of novel entanglement phase transitions (EPTs) \cite{osterloh_scaling_2002, PhysRevX.13.021007}, characterized by singular changes in the entanglement growth rate or in the entanglement properties of steady states.
+Prominent examples include the many-body localization (MBL) phase transition between a localized phase with logarithmic entanglement growth and a thermalizing phase with algebraic entanglement growth \cite{anderson1958absence, RevModPhys.91.021001, basko_metalinsulator_2006, PhysRevB.75.155111, PhysRevB.82.174411, PhysRevLett.110.260601, PhysRevLett.111.127201, nandkishore2015many}, as well as measurement-induced phase transitions (MIPTs) in monitored quantum dynamics, where measurements interplay with unitary evolution \cite{PhysRevB.99.224307, PhysRevX.9.031009, PhysRevB.100.134306, PhysRevB.98.205136, PhysRevLett.128.010603, PhysRevB.101.104302, PhysRevLett.132.110403, y5r3-tv78, PhysRevLett.127.140601, PhysRevResearch.2.013022, PhysRevB.106.214316, PhysRevB.101.104301, 10.21468/SciPostPhys.14.5.138}.
+Recently, entanglement dynamics under the combined effects of static disorder and local measurements has also been studied~\cite{LuntPal2020MBL,Sun2025prethermal,Tang2025stronglydisordered}.
+More intriguingly, measurement alone has the ability to drive a system into different entanglement phases \cite{PhysRevX.11.011030,PhysRevB.102.094204}.
+The circuit schematics for the three dynamics are shown in Fig.~\ref{fig:fig1}.